California Motor Vehicle Lessor-Retailer Bond

 We will immediately process your application once we have received it.
 You can easily contact us if you have any questions, too.

 One of our expert surety bond agents will take your call and guide you through the whole process.
-He will also let you know the documents and other information that you need to provide in order to move forward with your application.
+He will also let you know the documents and other information that you need to provide to move forward with your application.
 Some of these are as follows:

-- Documents that shows your financial strength
+- Documents that show your financial strength

 - Proof of your job/business performance history

 An underwriter will evaluate all those.
 Once that’s done, you’ll be asked to sign an indemnity agreement.
 After that, we will execute the bond and send it to you!